 We all love using AWS for the breadth and depth of their cloud services.
 Combining these services with the ability to interact with virtually everything through their API’s, it has never been easier to deploy new services and applications.

-Developers and infrastructure engineers often have a field day with their new found productivity and flexibility… all until they receive a tap on the shoulder from their red faced boss telling them they have gone way over budget.
+Developers and infrastructure engineers often have a field day with their newfound productivity and flexibility.
+All until they receive a tap on the shoulder from their red-faced boss, telling them they have gone way over budget.

-The most practical way to achieve this, is to tag your resources according to their role or environment and then run a scheduled job which turns off all at your dev and staging instances at say 8PM; and then schedule another job to fire them back up at 7am in the morning so they are ready to go when they early birds come in.
+The most practical way to achieve this is to tag your resources according to their role or environment and schedule them.
+Once tagged, run a scheduled job to turn off all at your dev and staging instances at night (eg. 8 pm).
+Next, schedule another job to fire them back up in the morning (eg. 7 am).
+In this way, your cloud resources are ready to use when the early birds come in.

 To achieve this, just run a scheduled job that will terminate resources in your AWS account which are missing the tags that you have defined as required, for example ‘Name of Project’.

-Puppet labs have released an open source Python library that you can use if you don’t feel like writing up your own code – py-awsaudit.
+Puppet labs have released an open source Python library that you can use (if you don’t feel like writing up your own code) – py-awsaudit.

 Spot pricing can allow you to save up to 90% on some resources, yes that wasn’t a typo – 90%.
-Early on, many people were hesitant about using spot pricing because it was not well understood and difficult to utilize with many workloads, Amazon has been working hard to make spot pricing more accessible.
+Early on, many people were hesitant about using spot pricing because it was not well understood and difficult to utilize with many workloads.
+However, Amazon has been working hard to make spot pricing more accessible.

-By implementing one or two of these strategies you can stand to save a significant chunk from your bill and get your boss off your back about the budget.
+By implementing one or two of these strategies, you can stand to save a significant chunk from your bill and get your boss off your back about the budget.